wfailla/un-orchestrator/orchestrator/README_COMPILE.md

-In any case, the compilation instruction for setting up OpenvSwitch with OF-CONFIG are the following (not guaranteed that those are 100% accurate, as the OF-CONFIG support in Open vSwitch is rather primitive).
+In any case, the compilation instruction for setting up OpenvSwitch with OF-CONFIG are the following (not guaranteed that those are 100% accurate, as the OF-CONFIG support in OpenvSwitch is rather primitive).

 OvS with the OFCONFIG support can be installed as follows: